emberjs/rfcs/text/0763-asset-importing-spec.md

 Another problem with broccoli-asset-rev is that it's "push based", meaning it handles files because they exist, rather than handling files because somebody is actually consuming them.
 It can't detect unused assets and it can't detect missing assets at build time.
 It exposes the underlying implementation of how assets get delivered, making it hard to change later without breaking app code.

 And because broccoli-asset-rev exposes assumptions about the exact layout of the final build output, it's not compatible with Embroider.
-Embroider allows different Javascript packagers to optimize the app delivery in any spec-compliant way.
-For example, small images might get inlined as `data:` URIs, CSS `@import()` might get inlined or not, etc. All these concerns really need to be integrated into the Javascript packager, because asset handling affects app-wide hashing & fingerprinting.
+Embroider allows different JavaScript packagers to optimize the app delivery in any spec-compliant way.
+For example, small images might get inlined as `data:` URIs, CSS `@import()` might get inlined or not, etc. All these concerns really need to be integrated into the JavaScript packager, because asset handling affects app-wide hashing & fingerprinting.

 In contrast, a pull-based design that lets code declare what assets it needs and then not worry about how those assets will get delivered is safer and easier to change in the future.